14 March 2018

 Polar Bear Migration in Churchill, Canada

 Creamy fur, giant paws, and adorable little cubs rolling around in the snow.
-There’s no animal quite like the lumbering, cute and cuddly polar bear, is there?
-And, as they migrate to the newly frozen winter ice in Hudson Bay, the town of Churchill in Canada is a perfect place to spot these magnificent mammals.
+There’s no animal quite like the lumbering, cute and cuddly polar bear.
+As they migrate to the newly frozen winter ice in Hudson Bay, the town of Churchill in Canada is a perfect place to spot these magnificent mammals.

-Often a solitary creature, October and November sees polar bears in their hundreds head back to the ice, after the summer thaw.
+Often a solitary creature, October and November sees the polar bears head back to the ice in their hundreds, after the summer thaw.
 Huge buggies transport visitors across the snow, so you can hop into your giant (and safe!) buggy and watch these incredible creatures as they amble by in the wild.

 Elephants in Chobe National Park, Botswana

-Always wanted to see those gentle grey giants in the wild?
+Always wanted to see these gentle grey giants in the wild?
 Head to Botswana’s Chobe National Park.

 This enormous, 11,700 sq km park is home to an estimated 120,000 elephants, the largest concentration of elephants in Africa.
 Herds can number into the hundreds so you should spot a few on a game drive!